denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 The book bears a resemblance to the dissertation in the subtitle only.
 Several paragraphs from the embargoed dissertation did make it into *Plain Text* in an ad-hoc manner, but the book as a whole represents a completely new framework and a new direction in my thinking about the subject.
-The bulk of the re-written dissertation made it into another project, called *Algorithmic Imagination*, under consideration elsewhere.

 # Schedule to Completion